Briefly, a group of people are sealed into a Bio-Dome which is supposed

 - Chaotic Stupid: Guess who.

-- Childhood Brain Damage: There's a scene where one of the dumbasses' mothers is holding the other's head under water to teach them how to hold their breath for long periods of time.
+- Childhood Brain Damage: There's a scene where Doyle's mom is holding his head under water to teach him how to hold his breath for long periods of time.

 - The Ditz: Both of the main characters.